cyberark/conjur/policy-guide.md

 A group of users and other groups.

 When a user becomes a member of a group they are granted the group role, and inherit the group’s privileges.
-Group members can be added with or without “admin option”.
-With admin option, the member can add and remove members to/from the group.

 Groups can also be members of groups; in this way, groups can be organized and nested in a hierarchy.

 #### Attributes